kescardoso/cryptopedia/README.md

 13. [NameCheap](https://www.namecheap.com/) - for aquisition and installation of custom domain.

-14. [CloudFlare](https://cloudflare.com) - for SSL certificate instalation.
+14. [CloudFlare](https://cloudflare.com) - for Universal SSL certificate instalation (currently being validated, may take a few days).

 ## Testing